FermiDirak/Formulate/README.md

 };
 ```

 Our form should allow users to add pets to their list of pets, and remove a pet if they so desire.
-Formulate handles this.
+Formulate handles this by providing a utility `arrayUtils`, which allows you to create callbacks for adding and removing entries to given array form link.

 ```jsx
 import {useFormulate, arrayUtils, getId} from 'formulate';